-Lorelai and Rory’s young age carries along with it some issues that are typical for their stage of life, but it’s all unique because of characterization and style.
+Lorelai and Rory’s young age carries with it some issues typical for their stage of life, but it’s all unique because of characterization and style.
 The music they listen to, the books they read, the movies they watch: everything smells of pop, with a little classic aftertaste.

 Life’s Short.
 Talk Fast.
 It’s one of the taglines of the series.
-In fact, one of the characteristics of the series that most distinguished it is the high speed of pace of protagonists dialogues.
+In fact, one of the characteristics of the series that is most distinguished is the high speed of pace of the protagonists’ dialogues.
 If an average script for a TV series is 50/55 pages long, Gilmore Girls has more than 80 pages each time.
 At the end of most of the takes, the response from George Bell, the man responsible for the dialogues, would be:

 They were so fast-paced that both Lauren Graham (Lorelai) and Scott Patterson (Luke Danes) had to stop smoking to be able to play them.
-Moreover, the speed of the exchanges was so cadenced that even traditional editing turned out to be impossible.
+Moreover, the speed of the exchanges was so cadenced that even traditional editing was impossible.
 For this reason, the crew decided to place two characters in the frame and let them talk it out, with scenes filling five or ten pages of script, instead of the customary page and a quarter.

 That is the mantra of Amy Sherman-Palladino.
 Two girls in a tiny town as the ideal worldwide model of mothers and daughters is the perfect proof of a compelling and successful narration for TV, an everlasting flavor made of friendship and love.